 The response rate of students to the requests for feedback was not high.
 This may have bad and good reasons.
 The good reason could be that most students did not feel like voicing any particular concern.
 This could be confirmed from the fact that from the very start no strong criticism or dropout occurred.
 On the other side, I feel I should have shown better to the students that their feedback is taken seriously, by both making adjustments during the course and by showing at the start of the course the evaluations from previous years and the actions taken.
 This will be done next time (VT21).

-The evaluations show general satisfaction with the course, especially with the passion and involvement of the teachers, with the clarity of explanation of the expected learning outcomes and rules, with the interesting and new topics, with the challenging tasks and with the link between the lab activities and the final project.
+The students' evaluations show satisfaction with the course, especially with the passion and involvement of the teachers and with their availability for tutoring and explanation.